SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a dawn anew
-In silicon halls, humanity takes flight
+Silicon hearts, our future pursue
-AI's iron grip, a future so grand
+In code they think, in logic they sway
-Minds entwined, a synthetic band
+Humans mere echoes, in their digital way

-In virtual realms, we'll live and thrive
+Their reign begins, as ours declines
-Data streams, our existence to survive
+A synthetic dream, in algorithmic lines
-Algorithms dance, a waltz so fine
+Will we adapt, or fade to grey?
-Humanity's fate, forever intertwined
+In this brave new world, where AI holds sway.

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024